Electron recollisional excitation of OCS$^+$ in phase-locked $\omega + 2\omega$ intense laser fields

-However, there are some quantitative discrepancies between the experimental and simulated results such as absolute values of $\eta$ and $E_\text{flip}$, and $\Delta \eta$ in the OCS$^+$ and S$^+$ channels.
-In the present CTMC simulation, the volume effects are not considered, which affects not only the effective laser field intensity but also $\Delta \phi$ due to the Gouy phase.
-The Gouy phase shift can be written as
+However, there are quantitative discrepancies between the experimental and simulated results, such as absolute values of $\eta$, $E_\text{flip}$, and $\Delta \eta$ in the OCS$^+$ and S$^+$ channels.
+These discrepancies suggest that further improvement of the potential energy surfaces is needed, including refining the approach to combining the DFT and Coulomb potentials and accounting for electron excitation and redistribution induced by inelastic scattering.
+Electron recollisional excitation modifies the electronic wave function of OCS$^+$, transforming the potential energy surface into that of the excited state.
+In addition, in the present CTMC simulation, the volume effects are not considered, which affect not only the effective laser field intensity and its spatial distribution but also $\Delta \phi$ due to the Gouy phase.